Skip to content

 Before you offer discount pricing to a customer, you should consider:

-• How much you’ll profit on the job
+• How much you’ll profit from the job

-• If you can offer an upsell at discount prices instead
+• If you can offer an upsell at a discount price instead

 • If you can provide a different service within their budget instead

-Next, figure out why they’re asking for one.
+Next, figure out why they’re asking for a discount.
 Are they on a tight budget or just hunting for a deal?
+Helping a customer out in a tough spot can build loyalty, but you don’t want to set unreasonable expectations for future work either.

 READ MORE: Learn how to write an HVAC service contract and what to include in them